-Exceedance of the Secondary Maximum Contaminant Level for Fluoride is not a violation, but public notice is required to inform the users of the water.
+Exceedance of the Secondary Maximum Contaminant Level set by the State of Colorado is not a violation with the EPA's standards, but CDPHE does require public notice to inform the users of the water.

 Dental fluorosis, in its moderate or severe forms, may result in a brown staining and/or pitting of the permanent teeth.
 This problem occurs only in developing teeth, before they erupt from the gums.
 Children under nine years of age should be provided with alternative sources of drinking water or water that has been treated to remove the fluoride to avoid the possibility of staining and pitting of their permanent teeth.
 You may also want to contact your dentist about proper use by young children of fluoride-containing products.
 Older children and adults may safely drink the water.